jstolarek/jstolarek.github.io/pages/posts/2023-11-27-proton-is-detrimental-to-linux-as-a-gaming-platform.md

-I bought Revenge of the Titans as part of Humble Indie Bundle 2, a gaming initiative aiming at rising popularity of indie games, which back in 2010 were considered more of a curiosity rather than serious gaming experiences.
+I bought Revenge of the Titans as part of Humble Indie Bundle 2, a gaming initiative aiming at rising popularity of indie games, which back in 2010 were considered more of a curiosity rather than a serious gaming experiences.
 Aside from the already mentioned Revenge of the Titans, Humble Indie Bundle 2 consisted of five games - Machinarium, Osmos, Cortex Command, and, possibly the most famous of them all, Braid - that could be purchased by paying as much (or